stuffbymax/stuffbymax.github.io/content/_index.md

 +++
 ---
 # Welcome to My Website!
+Happy New Year! 🎉 Wishing you a year filled with joy, success, and wonderful moments

 Hi there!
 I'm **Martin P/Stuff By max**, a bad developer great at History.
 This website is where I share my projects, experiences, and how you can reach me.